Introduction into Law and Regulatory Framework

 Behind every grand design is great technique.
 In our increasingly digital-driven built environment, our Architectural Design and Technology degree is a route to a rewarding career where you can make amazing design concepts a reality.

 By applying high-level design skills and sophisticated software applications, architectural technologists carry a concept through to its final design.
-Drawing on our strong industry connections and competencies our Chartered Institute of Architectural Technologists (CIAT) accredited course will lead you through the technical, operational and environmental details of building creation.
+Drawing on our strong industry connections and competencies, our Chartered Institute of Architectural Technologists (CIAT) and Chartered Association of Building Engineers (CABE) accredited course will lead you through the technical, operational and environmental details of building creation.

 During your studies, you'll build BIM and CAD design skills, work on live briefs, learn to manage design information, and appreciate the value of robust design in transforming our built environment.